Runbook Examples

 Step 10: Troubleshooting Failed Start

-- Look for error messages
+- Check logs for error messages

-- If still failing, escalate to senior engineer
+- If still failing, escalate

-Database Maintenance Runbook
+Database Maintenance

-For routine database maintenance tasks.
+Template for routine database maintenance tasks.

-Title: PostgreSQL Maintenance
+Title: Database Maintenance

 Steps:

-Step 1: Check Database Metrics
+Step 1: Check Database Activity

 - Connect to database

-- If busy - Go to Step 10 (Reschedule)
+- If busy, go to Step 10 (Reschedule)

-Step 3: Start Maintenance Mode
+Step 2: Start Maintenance Mode

 - Update status page

-- Notify team in Slack
+- Notify team

-Step 4: Run Vacuum
+Step 3: Run Vacuum

 - Execute: VACUUM ANALYZE;